JonathanPLev/Unet-ReImplementation/README.md

 To run inference of the initial U-net model, run `orig_implementation_src/inference.py`.
 An example of an inference run can be found in `orig_implementation_src/inference_example/inference_example.png`.

+## Dependency installation
+Install UV if not installed already: 'curl -LsSf https://astral.sh/uv/install.sh | sh'

+Create and sync the environment: 'uv sync'

+To run files inside the appropriate environment/folder: cd into the folder and run 'uv run python main.py'

 ## Training on Data Science Bowl 2018

 1) Download the `stage1_train.zip` split from the Kaggle competition (https://www.kaggle.com/competitions/data-science-bowl-2018/data).